-ICs are not merely utilized in civilian and industrial electrical and electronic equipment e.g., cassette recorders, computer, and televisions but are also used in space, remote controlled equipment, communication, and military applications as well.
+ICs are not merely utilized in civilian and industrial electrical and electronic equipment e.g., cassette recorders, computers, and televisions but are also used in space, remote-controlled equipment, communication, and military applications as well.

-Using ICs for the assembly process of electrical and electronics equipment will result in increasing the assembly density through several thousand times when compared to conventional transistors with stable working and improved efficiency.
+Using ICs for the assembly process of electrical and electronic equipment will result in increasing the assembly density several thousand times when compared to conventional transistors with stable working and improved efficiency.

-The major difference among printed circuit board (PCB) and IC is that ICs are generally referring to as the chip’s integration such as the chips on motherboard of computers.
+The major difference between printed circuit board (PCB) and IC is that ICs are generally referring to as the chip’s integration such as the chips on the motherboard of computers.

-If any component has an electronic part, it is anticipated that it must have PCB of different size and attributes.
+If any component has an electronic part, it is anticipated that it must have a PCB of different sizes and attributes.

 Apart from fixing different parts together, PCB also serves the purpose of electrically connecting different parts of the equipment.

-The prototype of printed circuit board is composed of different step and processes.
-Following is the detail of PCB prototype procedure.
+The prototype of the printed circuit board is composed of different steps and processes.
+Following is the detail of the PCB prototype procedure.

-- Pattern and Wiring: Wiring tool is for conduction of different components.
+- Pattern and Wiring: The wiring tool is for the conduction of different components.
 A big portion of copper is allocated for power and grounding purposes.
-The pattern and wiring are both made at same time.
+The pattern and wiring are both made at the same time.

 - Dielectric: Dielectric is better known as substrate and is utilized for maintenance of isolation among layers and wirings.

-- Via or Through hole: Vias are for making a connection among two different layers for switching on each other.
-The bigger vias are utilized as part plugins while the other known as non-plating through hole is utilized for fixing screws and positioning of surface mounting for process of assembly.
+- Via or Through-hole: Vias are for making a connection among two different layers for switching on each other.
+The bigger vias are utilized as part plugins while the other known as non-plating through-hole is utilized for fixing screws and positioning surface mounting for the process of assembly.

 - Solder Mask: All of the copper surfaces are not welded with tin.
-Hence, in surroundings with no tin, certain material is printed for avoiding short circuiting.
-The solder mask is divided in different colors depending on the process under consideration.
-The common colors of solder mask are blue, red, and green.
+Hence, in surroundings with no tin, certain material is printed for avoiding short-circuiting.
+The solder mask is divided into different colors depending on the process under consideration.
+The common colors of solder masks are blue, red, and green.

 - Silk Screen: The main function of silkscreen is marking position frame and name of every part in order to make it easy for maintenance and assembly process identification.

-- Surface Finishing: Oxidization of copper surface is very easy in general environment which is leading to poor quality of soldering.
-Therefore, protection of copper is of great importance.
-Surface finishing is the process of protecting copper surface through immersion Tin, ENIG, HASL, and immersion silver etc.
+- Surface Finishing: Oxidization of copper surface is very easy in a general environment which is leading to poor quality of soldering.
+Therefore, the protection of copper is of great importance.
+Surface finishing is the process of protecting copper surface through immersion Tin, ENIG, HASL, and immersion silver, etc.

 - Reliability: Different inspections, aging tests, and performance tests are making PCBs more reliable.
 The reliability period increases for over 20 years.